How to Dry Water Under Laminate Flooring? (A Step-By-Step Approach)

 Step 7: Disinfect the Subfloor

-Keep moisture from reaching the dry parts of the subfloor.
 Disinfect the subfloor based on the type of spill.
 If the spill is not water, you can use ammonia-free dish soap and warm, clean water.

-Additionally, you can clean your subfloor with a bleach solution to tackle odors and prevent mold growth.
+You can also clean your subfloor with a bleach solution.
+This can tackle odors and prevent mold growth.
 The subfloor should be completely dry after disinfecting.
-If it has been damp for some time, showing signs of damage, replacing it may be the most effective option.

 Step 8: Disinfect Your Floorboards